cyippiy/aA/distributed_systems.md

 * splits off into application tier
     * multiple servers that handle the appplication request
 * communicates to the POSTGRES which communicates to the database tier

+## Distributed Database
+* want to use RAM over disk because it's faster for lookup. so if possible
+    * however, need to write to disk because ram can/will be deleted
+* if possible, try to copy database to ram for faster read
+* ways to stress database
+    * writeload is too high and readload too low
+        * disk can only handle so much writeload
+    * small active set for ram but entire huge active set is evenly used too much